-Taken as a whole, our results showed that LLLT is affective reducing trigger point sensitivity.
-Exercise programs that include suppression of triggering factors, posture training, and stretching tense and short muscles while strengthening weak muscles will be highly beneficial in achieving long-term therapeutic efficacy.
+Taken as a whole, our results showed that LLLT is effective in reducing trigger point sensitivity.
+Exercise programs which include the suppression of triggering factors, posture training, and stretching tense and short muscles while strengthening weak muscles can be highly beneficial in achieving long-term therapeutic efficacy.
 In conclusion, LLLT might be employed as a therapeutic option in patients with MPS.
 Further studies are now needed on this subject.